Affine and cyclotomic Schur categories: Introduction

+In the sequels we shall generalize the main constructions in \cite{SWweb} and this paper in several directions, and the strategies developed in these two papers will continue to be applicable.
 Within type $A$, we can extend to affine rational (i.e., oriented) Schur categories and their cyclotomic quotients.
 As further generalizations, we shall construct degenerate/quantum affine Schur categories of types $Sp/O, Q,$ and $P$.
 The corresponding cyclotomic web/Schur categories will afford rich representation theories which are intimately related to the representations of cyclotomic web/Schur categories of type $A$.
-The representations of cyclotomic Schur categories of types $Sp/O$ shall further be connected to $\imath$canonical bases via $\imath$categorification (generalizing \cite{R08, RSVV, Los16, Web17}).
+The representations of cyclotomic Schur categories of types $Sp/O$ shall further be connected to $\imath$canonical bases via $\imath$categorification.
 In yet another direction, we shall develop a graded version, leading to a diagrammatic presentation of quiver Schur algebras and a thick calculus for 2-Kac-Moody categories.